Benefits of Oilheat

 Oilheat is "green."

 - It burns cleanly.
-Today's Oilheat burns 95% cleaner than in 1970.
+Today's Oilheat burns 95 percent cleaner than in 1970.
 Since it burns so cleanly, it comes well within the air pollution standards set by the Environmental Protection Agency.
 Low-sulfur products and renewable biofuels, such as those made from soy beans, will further reduce the already near-zero emissions.

 - It is kind to the environment.
 In fact, residential heating oil equipment creates such a negligible amount of emissions that heating oil is not even regulated by the Federal Clean Air Act.